-Because of mentioned above unclearness in Figs. 9-11, when we calculated IDTs for the expanding windows and discuss results for the energy release occurred in the last 10 data windows, we accomplished additional analysis on the sliding windows with fixed number of events.
-In detail, in the South Californian earthquake catalogue we have calculated IDT values for non-overlapping windows of 100 consecutive events, shifted by 100 data (Figs. 12, 13).
-We have used short sliding windows of 100 data for two reasons: i. to have good resolution of changes occurred in the time distribution of earthquakes and because, ii. even relatively short, 100 data span windows also provide good enough discrimination in the IDT values, as it is shown in Figs. 5b and 6.
+After the above analysis, carried out on the expanding windows, we have decided to test obtained results for the sliding windows with fixed number of events.
+Exactly, in the South Californian earthquake catalogue we have calculated IDT values for non overlapping windows of 100 consecutive events shifted by 100 data.
+We have used short sliding windows of 100 data for two reasons, a) to have good resolution of changes occurred in the time distribution of earthquakes and because, b) even relatively short, 100 data span, windows also provide good enough discrimination in the IDT calculation as it was shown in Figure 5.

-In Fig. 12 (top), we see that for the entire period of analysis there are dozens of IDT values that are not far from one tenth of the
+In Fig. 12 (top), we see that for the entire period of analysis there are dozens of IDT values that are not far from one tenth of the standard deviation ( $\sigma$ ) from zero (given by black circles in the top figure).
+Most importantly, among them 8 of IDT values are within of $0.01\sigma$ to zero.